Abhishek Bhatia

 1. Health Informatics.
 I combine disparate data sources to estimate the effects of environmental exposures on individual-level health, applying computational methods in statistical learning, causal inference, and spatio-temporal analysis to large-scale clinical, demographic, and geographic data.

 2. Public Health.
-I combine large-scale field survey data, syndromic surveillance data, and novel mobility data streams for equitable humanitarian crisis response — in the context of the War in Syria, the 2018 Floods in India, and the Rohingya Refugee Crisis in Bangladesh.
+I combine large-scale field survey data, syndromic surveillance data, and novel mobility data streams for equitable humanitarian crisis response, in the context of the War in Syria, the 2018 Floods in India, the Rohingya Refugee Crisis in Bangladesh, and climate-driven displacement in North Carolina.